hugh789/holbertonschool-higher_level_programming/python-data_structures/README.md

 * A README.md file, at the root of the folder of the project, is mandatory
 * Your code should use the pycodestyle (version 2.7.*)
 * All your files must be executable
-* The length of your files will be tested using wc
+* The length of your files will be tested using 'wc'